holycrap872/ucls-hs-intro-to-cs/CourseMaterial/01_intro_to_python/01_grok_lesson_1/lesson_plan.md

     - Why data types are important
     - `"4"` vs `4`
     - `"4" + "4"` vs `4 + 4`
+- Where can get to if finish Grok early
+    - Fishy
+        - `object_fishy.py`
+    - Helisquare
+        - `helisquare.py`
 - Go Grok!
 - Before end of class
     - What are some good TIL entry topics?

 ### Homework

-- TIL entry on topic of choice
+- TIL entry on data types
-- Finish Grok Module 1
+- Finish Grok Lesson 2